-Student's Return to School Following an Expulsion
+■ Student's Return to School Following an Expulsion

-In accordance with state law, a student who has been expelled on grounds stated in C.R.S. §§ 22-33-106 (1) (c) or (1) (d) and has been convicted or adjudicated as a juvenile delinquent, received a deferred judgment, or placed in a diversion program for such conduct shall be prohibited from enrolling or re-enrolling in the same school in which the victim of the offense or member of the victim's immediate family is enrolled or employed.
+In accordance with state law, a student who has been expelled on grounds stated in C.R.S. §§ 22-33-106 (1) (c), (1) (d), or (1.5) and has been convicted or adjudicated as a juvenile delinquent, received a deferred judgment, or placed in a diversion program for such conduct shall be prohibited from enrolling or re-enrolling in the same school in which the victim of the offense or member of the victim's immediate family is enrolled or employed.
+This does not apply to an offense that constitutes a crime against property.
 If the student cannot be placed in another school, the school may provide the expelled student with a schedule that avoids contact with the victim or the victim's immediate family members.